-- providing independent oversight and guidance to enable consistent application of the ORMMF. - coordinating, oversight and reporting on material operational risks and change initiatives. - contributing to the identification of systemic issues and risk collation across the Division.
+- undertake independent oversight in the application of the ORMMF. - coordinating, oversight and reporting on material operational risks and change initiatives. - contributing to the identification of systemic issues and risk collation across the Division. - undertake review and challenge of business activities and ensure that the strategy is maintained across the division